gabdube/tinyblend/readme.md

 #### Printing a type representation

-To list the structure names available in a blend file, use the method `list_strucutures`.
+To list the structure names available in a blend file, use the method `list_structures`.

 Blender is huge and probably has hundreds of different (undocumented) structures.
 You probably don't want to check the source in order to see what fields a structure has.
 Hopefully, the tinyblend library has a method named `tree` that returns a representation